Which type of choline works best with your genes?

 Choline is absorbed in different forms from your diet and converts into the following forms.[ref]

-• Betaine, an oxidized form of choline, can be used as a methyl donor.
+• Betaine: Oxidized form of choline that can be used as a methyl donor.

-• Acetylcholine is an acetylated form of choline used extensively as a neurotransmitter, essential in learning, attention, and memory.
+• Acetylcholine: An acetylated form of choline used extensively as a neurotransmitter, essential in learning, attention, and memory.

-• Phosphatidylcholine, the phosphorylated form, is incorporated into your cell membranes to make them more fluid.
+• Phosphatidylcholine: Incorporated into your cell membranes to make them more fluid.

-Tradeoffs to consider: Choline is necessary in the right amount.
+Choline is necessary in the right amount.
 Not enough choline impacts cognitive function, reproduction, and liver function.
-Too much choline, though, can interact with the gut microbiome to produce a choline-derived metabolite (TMAO), which is linked to an increased risk of heart disease.[ref]
+On the other hand, too much choline can interact with the gut microbiome to produce a choline-derived metabolite (TMAO), which is linked to an increased risk of heart disease.[ref]

 Making choline endogenously (in the body):

-In the liver, the PEMT enzyme can convert phophatidylethanolamine into phosphatidylcholine (PC) with the addition of a methyl group.
+In the liver, the PEMT enzyme can convert phosphatidylethanolamine into phosphatidylcholine (PC) with the addition of a methyl group.

 Choline creation in the body depends both on having enough of the PEMT enzyme (genetics) as well as sufficient methyl groups (diet, genetics) along with methionine (amino acid, abundant in high protein foods).